Cosmo-Tech/qa-generic-solution/run_templates/basic_template/README.md

 ## What does it do ?

-It writes "foo bar" to the standard output
+Print the current csm-orc version